dairomorales5/SpotifyOrganizer/README.md

 - **Hands-Free Experience**: After setting up, your playlists will be automatically organized.

 ## How It Works
-1. **Authorize Access**: Grant us permission to access your Spotify library.
+1. **Authorize Access**: By locally saving your browser cookies into a `cookies.json` file, we can access your account, password-free!
-2. **Provide OpenAI API Key**: You'll need an OpenAI API key for song classification.
+2. **Provide an OpenAI API Key**: You'll need an OpenAI API key for song classification.
 3. **Automatic Playlist Organization**: The AI analyzes your liked songs and creates curated playlists based on the song attributes.
 4. **Extra Input (Optional)**: If you wish, add custom descriptions to further refine playlist creation.
 5. **Enjoy**: Sit back and enjoy the improved playlists!
-We hope you can discover new songs with Spotify-provided playlists radio.
+We hope you can discover new songs with Spotify's playlists radios.

 ## Getting Started